-The median wage in 2016 for Medical Equipment Preparers in California is $45,388 annually, or $21.82 hourly.
-The median wage for Medical Equipment Preparers in San Diego County is $40,218 annually, or $19.33 hourly.
+The median wage in 2016 for Medical Equipment Preparers in California was $45,388 annually, or $21.82 hourly.
+The median wage for Medical Equipment Preparers in San Diego County was $40,218 annually, or $19.33 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Although benefits vary by employer, full-time Medical Equipment Preparers typically receive medical insurance, vacation and sick leave, and retirement plans.
 Some employers may pay for continuing education and travel costs.

 What is the Job Outlook?

 Medical Equipment Preparers should find employment opportunities as the aging population continues to turn to medical facilities for help with their health care needs.